cawhitworth/weatherduino/README.md

 ## Notes ##

+**Tuesday end-of-day**

+A bit frustrated; I'm failing to see any clear pattern in the logs/captures I've got.
+Probably best put it to bed for now and try again tomorrow.

 **Tuesday afternoon - Interlude**

 [David Dunn](http://twitter.com/dcdunn) from [Electric Imp](http://electricimp.com) dropped by Red Gate to give a quick demonstration of their Internet of Things platform and leave a couple of devkits behind - the intention is to get the arduino uploading data to the cloud using this if I can ever decode the data format.